Eligibility for survivors' benefits

 • If the deceased contributed to the Canada Pension Plan, we take those contributions into account when determining entitlement to benefits and calculating the amount of the pension.

-• If the deceased participated in the pension plan of a country with which Québec has a social security agreement, those years of contribution can be added to his or her participation in the Québec Pension Plan, possibly granting eligibility for survivors' benefits.
+• If the deceased already contributed to the pension plan of a country with which Québec has a social security agreement, those years of contribution can be added to his or her membership under the Québec Pension Plan, possibly granting entitlement to survivors' benefits.

 Did you know?